stbnrivas/dataModels/StreetLighting/StreetlightGroup/doc/spec.md

 + `refStreetlight` : List of streetlight entities belonging to this group.
     + Attribute type: List of references to entities fo type [Streetlight](../../Streetlight/doc/spec.md)
-    + Allowed values: There must topographical integrity between the location of the group and the individual streetlights.
+    + Allowed values: There must topographical integrity between the location of the group and of the individual streetlights.
     + Optional

 ## Examples of Use